theo-keyzer/Core-gen/python/app/tst/inlet/refs.md

 Otherwise it is the optional value to use when none.
 It is an error if not found and the value looking for is different to this.
 It can be `(.)` or anything else like `None`.

+The  core generator is the building blocks needed to define the input schema to generate the application generator.
+Each generator has its own schema, but the the run-time engine is common to all.

+The generated code of the generators is used to load input files, navigate between nodes and get values from a node.
+The run-time engine uses a script like file that interacts with the generated code.

+The unit files (schema) define what the input files look like.
+The loader loads the input into the generated classes and build up the the relations between them.
+The loader is generated based on the unit files.
+The core generator has the generated loader and classes for loading and navigating unit files.